Timdenders/Colonization-Conquerors/Living_Document/README.md

 **Automated Testing System:**

-For our automated testing plan, we decided to use a similar approach to our continuous integration implementation by using GitHub Actions to run through a number of unit tests upon any commit to the Latest_Build directory.
+For our automated testing plan, we decided to use a similar approach to our continuous integration implementation by using GitHub Actions to run through a number of unit tests upon any commit to the Latest_build directory.
 After some research, it seemed as though everyone on the internet recommended using the Godot testing tool, known as GUT (Godot Unit Tests).
 This tool is not pre-built into Godot, instead, it is an extension that can be found in the Godot engine's "Asset Library."
 We originally planned on implementing a GitHub Actions workflow from the Marketplace called, "Godot GUT CI."
 However, we ran into several issues with implementing this testing framework into GitHub.
 While the GUT extension works great for both the local Godot editor and VSCode, the GitHub-related limitations ultimately made our team look elsewhere for our automated testing framework.

 Below are the references used during the testing of GUT as a potential framework: